-In 2005 or thereabouts, over a drink by a body of water in the U.S., they imagined the solitude of their writing lives buoyed by a literary community that connected regularly around the world.
+In 2005 or thereabouts, over a drink by the river in Sacramento, they imagined the solitude of their writing lives buoyed by a literary community that connected regularly around the world.
 An early, over-ambitious attempt to launch AUTHORS AT LARGE was abandoned.
 Then, their careers as creative writing teachers took unexpected turns towards Asia, where each has a personal stake.

 Ten years since they first articulated their idea, the time is now right to relaunch AUTHORS AT LARGE.
-They will begin with intensive writing retreats that feature small group workshops and weekend writing workshops in Asia.
-Their hope is to grow their community of writers in this region by sharing what they've learned in their transnational writing lives.
+In 2016, they began with their first intensive writing retreat in Asia, on the private island of Telunas in Indonesia.
+Their hope is to grow their community of writers in this region and beyond by sharing what they've learned in their transnational writing lives.

 Robin Hemley is the author of 11 books of nonfiction and fiction, and has won numerous awards for his writing, including a Guggenheim Fellowship, three Pushcart Prizes in both fiction and nonfiction, The Independent Press Book Award, an Editors Choice Award from The American Library Association, State Arts Council grants from Washington, North Carolina, and Illinois, The Ohioana Library Association Award, and fellowships from the Fine Arts Work Center in Provincetown, The MacDowell Colony, and many others.
 His work has been published in the U.S. Great Britain, Canada, Australia, Japan, Germany, the Philippines, Singapore, and elsewhere.
 Among his works are two popular craft books, Turning Life into Fiction, now in its fifth edition and A Field Guide for Immersion Writing.
 He has also written two memoirs: Do-Over and Nola: A Memoir of Faith, Art, and Madness, four collections of short stories, a novel, and a book of investigative journalism, Invented Eden: The Elusive, Disputed History of the Tasaday, which centers on a purported anthropological hoax in the Philippines.
 Invented Eden is currently in development with the BBC for a feature length film.
 With, Michael Martone, he co-edited the ground-breaking literary anthology, Extreme Fiction: Fabulists and Formalists, and with Hope Edelman, he co-edited an anthology representing the first thirty years of writing from Iowa’s Nonfiction Writing Program (forthcoming from University of Chicago Press).
 A graduate of the Iowa Writers Workshop, he returned to Iowa to direct the Nonfiction Writing Program for nine years before moving to Singapore to direct the writing program at Yale-NUS College and also serve as Writer-in-Residence there.
 He was also the Faculty Chair of the low-residency MFA at Vermont College of Fine Arts, and has been a tenured Full Professor at The University of Utah, Western Washington University, The University of Iowa (where he is now Professor Emeritus), and Yale-NUS College.
 He is also an Adjunct Associate Professor at The Royal Melbourne Institute of Technology.

-Xu Xi 許素細 is the author of ten books of fiction & essays, most recently a new novel, That Man In Our Lives(May, 2016).
+Xu Xi 許素細 is the author of eleven books of fiction & essays, most recently a new novel, That Man In Our Lives(September, 2016) and an ekphrastic essay collaboration with photographer David Clarke Interruptions(September, 2016).
+Forthcoming books include a memoir Elegy for HK(2017) and a story collection Insignificance(2018).
 Other recent titles include Access: Thirteen Tales (2011); the novel Habit of a Foreign Sky (2010), a finalist for the Man Asian Literary Prize; an essay collection Evanescent Isles: from my city-village (2008).
-She is also editor of four anthologies of Hong Kong writing in English, including The Queen of Statue Square: New short fiction from Hong Kong (2014).
+She is also editor of four anthologies of Hong Kong writing in English, including The Queen of Statue Square: new short fiction from Hong Kong (2014).

 Prior to her full-time writing life, Xu had a parallel career in corporate marketing, mostly in the international arena.
 She worked in Asia and America for several major multinationals, and held management positions at Dow Jones (TheAsian Wall Street Journal), Federal Express, Leo Burnett and Pinkerton’s.
 Other marketing positions she held were at Cathay Pacific Airways, the Wall Street law firm Milbank, Tweed, Hadley & McCloy and PDT Architects in Cincinnati.
 In 1998, after the publication of her third book, she finally surrendered completely to the writing life.

 At home in both New York and Hong Kong, she was on the faculty at Vermont College of Fine Arts MFA in writing from 2002-12, and was elected and served as faculty chair from 2009-12.
-She is writer-in-residence at City University of Hong Kong (since 2010) where she established and directs Asia's first low-residency MFA in writing that is internationally recognized; unfortunately in 2015, this highly successful program was abruptly closed by the university.
-In 2016 she is the distinguished visiting writer at the Virginia G. Piper Center for creative writing at Arizona State University in Tempe.
+She was writer-in-residence at City University of Hong Kong from 2010 to 2016 where she established and directed Asia's first low-residency MFA in writing that is internationally recognized; in 2015, this highly successful program was controversially closed by the university.
+In 2016 she was distinguished visiting writer at the Virginia G. Piper Center for creative writing at Arizona State University in Tempe.
 She holds a MFA in fiction from the University of Massachusetts, Amherst.

 1st edition 1997, Asia 2000; 2nd edition 2004, Chameleon Press, Hong Kong.